 Although Deed Poll documents are used for various purposes relating to an individual or a company legally committing themselves to doing something, they have one generally accepted meaning and usage and that is for officially recognising a change of name.
 However, the correct legal name for a deed that has been drawn up to change someone’s name is a called a Protocol of Deeds but more commonly known as a Deed Poll.

 A Deed Poll for a change of name contains three declarations and by executing the Deed Poll (signing, dating and having your signing witnessed) you are legally committing yourself to:

 - Abandoning the use of your former name;

 - Using your new name only at all times;

 - Requiring all persons to address you by your new name only.

-In summary, a Deed Poll issued by us will provide you with documentary evidence that you have changed your name, enabling you to get all your official documents and records changed to your new name.
+In summary, a Deed Poll issued will provide you with documentary evidence that you have changed your name, enabling you to get all your official documents and records changed to your new name.